 R.C.=Regression coefficient, S.E.=Standard error of mean, * significant at 0.05% and **highly significant at 0.01%

 It was observed that large number farmers did not have adequate knowledge about improved practice.
 Poor adoption of recommended sericulture practices was the main factor for the slow growth of the sericulture production in Jammu and Kashmir.
-The study recommends for strong need for collaboration between the farmers and extension professionals for strengthening.sericulture.
+The study recommends for strong need for collaboration between the farmers and extension professionals for strengthening sericulture.
 This would help not only to improve the farmers yield realization but also increase their income through sericulture in the long run.

 Problems faced by respondents in sericulture farming